The first time I hired a virtual assistant to run my site was a disaster. Even worse, it was all my fault.

 One tactic that I’ve tried with one of my websites was reviewing other websites in my niche.
 It works really well – it was great content and it won me a lot of respect and gratitude from fellow bloggers in my industry.

 He’s what you do.
-Ask your virtual assistant to go out and find other blogs similar to yours and write out a quick 40 to 50 word summary of what’s on the website.
+Ask your virtual assistant to go out and find other sites similar to yours and write out a quick 40 to 50 word summary of what’s on the website.

 When she has 10 of 12 of these, you can combine them into a list post that can sit on your website as a great piece of cornerstone content.

-Make sure you link to all the blogs featured of course.
-It’s good SEO to link to other blogs in your corner of the Internet, and it also encourages other bloggers to reciprocate and link back to you – which never hurts.
+Make sure you link to all the sites featured of course.
+It’s good SEO to link to other pages in your corner of the Internet, and it also encourages other bloggers to reciprocate and link back to you – which never hurts.